 Avoid strong solvents (eg. lacquer thinner, M.E.K., acetone) to clean Awlcraft 2000, Awlgrip HDT, Awlbrite Clear or Awlspar varnish.

 There are many different topside boat paints and qualities, generally, the more you spend the better the results.
-See the below paints for topside/moderate water exposure (1-3 days submerged max).
+See the below the waterline paints for water exposure.

-Blue Water Mega Glossis affordable and easy to apply and only recommended for above the waterline or moderate use on the bottom.
+Blue Water Mega Glossis affordable and easy to apply and only recommended for above the waterline only.
 This topside paint works best in very thin coats; see the prep recommendations found on the product page on the “how to use” tab and if the Blue Water Mega Gloss Primeris needed.

 Popular color options can also be found with the Interlux Brightside,commonly used for topside gloss surfaces with moderate water exposure.
 Also, Interdeck white paint with added non-skid is perfect for a white slip-resistant deck.